johnsonav1992/yardvark/feature_plans/GDD_FEATURE_PLAN.md

 **Q: What if weather API is down?**
 A: Cache last known GDD value.
 Show warning that data is stale.
 Provide manual entry option as backup.

+**Q: Will GDD tracking cause us to hit API rate limits?**
+A: No. With backend caching (24-hour TTL), we'll add only ~1 API call per user per day to Open-Meteo.
+Even with 1,000 active users, that's only 4,000 total calls/day (40% of the 10,000/day free tier limit).
+Weather.gov forecasts require ZERO new API calls since we're already fetching that data - we just reuse it for GDD projections.

+**Q: Why fetch air temperature when we're already fetching soil temperature?**
+A: They're used for different purposes:
+- **Soil temperature** → Germination models, pre-emergent timing, soil activity (current use in Yardvark)
+- **Air temperature** → Plant growth, PGR efficacy, above-ground biological processes (GDD use)

+PGR works by affecting plant cells and metabolism, which responds to air temperature, not soil temperature.
+The research-based GDD intervals (200-250 GDD) are all calculated using air temps.

 ---